Vivian Bales

-Having only been riding for 3 years and aged 20 years old, Bales started on 1 June 1929, taking 78 days to cover about 5,000 miles alone from Albany, Georgia to the Harley-Davidson factory in Milwaukee.
+Having only been riding for 3 years and aged 20, Bales started on 1 June 1929, taking 78 days to cover about 5,000 miles alone from Albany, Georgia to the Harley-Davidson factory in Milwaukee.
 On the way back, she traveled through Canada, Manhattan, the Carolinas and Washington, D.C.
 In Washington, Senator William J. Harris arranged for her to meet President Herbert Hoover wearing her trademark all white riding breeches, shirt, helmet, socks and sweater with "The Enthusiast Girl" across its chest.
 On the way, as a goodwill ambassador, she met many local dignitaries.

 Bales became the first motorcycle magazine cover girl on the May and November 1929 editions, and her journeys were well documented in the December 1929 issue and by local papers all over the USA.
 She later became a stunt rider at motorcycle races in Tallahassee, Florida.
 At her 23 December 2001 funeral, aged 92, she was honored by a procession of Harley-Davidsons.

 To Arthur Davidson she was "The Georgia Peach".
 For Bales, the motorcycle was a "key to the whole United States".
-Her adventurous spirit reacted against the received wisdom of the day that no woman should ride one.
 She married William Faison and adopted 3 children.
 Her last ride was at the age of 86.